NC shifts to ‘individual responsibility' phase of COVID-19 response

 Last week, 70 Republican lawmakers signed a letter calling on Cooper to end the COVID State of Emergency that was put in place on March 10, 2020.

-Cooper said that part of the order helps to assure that there are enough people to give out COVID vaccines.
+Cooper said that emergency declaration will remain in effect, adding that part of the order helps to assure that there are enough people to give out COVID-19 vaccines.

 The State of Emergency also allows the state to ask for federal help and access state emergency and disaster relief funds.

+Lawmakers are not expected to return to Raleigh for votes until May 18.

+In a statement, Republican Senate leader Phil Berger said, “Gov. Cooper has hijacked the Emergency Management Act to rewrite state laws in order to advance his political agenda and bypass the legislative process.
+Instead of issuing ultimatums, Gov. Cooper should rescind his emergency declaration.”

-Even as case numbers around the world decline, WHO scientists are tracking a hybrid variant of COVID-19 that has been dubbed “deltacron.”
+Even as case numbers in the United States have declined dramatically in recent weeks, WHO scientists are tracking a hybrid variant of COVID-19 that has been dubbed “deltacron.”

 Researchers said they believe the variant combines genes from both delta and omicron.